Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 Botanical Name: Crassula arborescens

 Also known as the blue buddha bush, this succulent is popular for its silver-blue leaves with burgundy edges.
-It also grows flowers during winter months.
+It also grows flowers during the winter months.

 2. Blue Bird Money Plant